Aaru (film): Release

-The film was censored "A" by the censor board due to excessive violence.
-The film was released on 9 December 2005 alongside Vetrivel Sakthivel and Sandakozhi.
-After the success of Ghajini, Surya has a similar opening as Aaru releases with approximately 171 prints in Tamil Nadu.
+Aaru was censored "A" (adults only) by the Central Board of Film Certification (CBFC) due to excessive violence.
+Although Hari and Saran were willing to make cuts to receive a U/A certificate (parental guidance), the CBFC did not agree.
+The film was released on 9 December 2005.
+After the success of Ghajini, Suriya had a similar opening as Aaru released with approximately 171 prints in Tamil Nadu.
 The opening weekend tickets for the film had been sold out in Chennai.

 Critical reception

 Sify wrote "Aaru offers neither insight nor content-just unmitigated violence.
 This prolonged film is difficult to bear."
-Lajjavathi of Kalki wrote since Suriya is recognized in Andhra Pradesh, it seems that they have tried to satisfy the fans there.
+Lajjavathi of Kalki wrote that since Suriya is recognised in Andhra Pradesh, it seems that they have tried to satisfy the fans there.
 The excitement till the end descends to the point of boredom due to the violent scenes.
 Malini Mannath of Chennai Online wrote "It's director Charan's first production venture and there are no pretensions here.
 For 'Aaru' is just what it professes to be.
 A total violent action flick, which may not be an ideal fare for the faint-hearted, but a fitting one for an action lover".